-Unit 2: Positive Impacts for End-users
+Unit 2: Positive impacts for end-users

 In this unit, you will focus on making a positive difference to the lives of others through product design.
-You will find out how designers use the design process to explore the situation of those with specific needs and develop a solution that will improve their lives.
+You will research how designers use the design process to explore the situation of those with specific needs and develop a solution that will improve their lives.
 You will then go through the process yourself - identifying, researching, developing ideas for and making a product that benefits others.
 You will also discover how culture (particularly Aboriginal and Torres Strait Islander culture) influences the design choices of designers and end-users.

-Area of Study 1 provides an introduction and structured approach towards the Double Diamond design process and product design factors.
+Area of Study 1 provides an introduction and structured learning about the Double Diamond design process and factors that influence design.
 You will develop a design folio that shows your collaborative work to investigate a design need or opportunity, develop a design brief and evaluation criteria, research practical solutions and create drawings and models of your design ideas.